razorgoto/myresume/Resume.md

 - Interpret terminology
 - Identify and assemble correct information from the database
 - Develop and maintain a database of contract wordings, manuals, brochures, and contract templates
-- Liaison with the Sales, Legal and Marketing departments
+- Liaise with the Sales, Legal and Marketing departments

 Weston Forest Group
 -------------------